porres/pd-else/README.md

 --------------------------------------------------------------------------

 **"EL Locus Solus"** organizes cultural events/concerts and music technology courses () <http://alexandre-torres.wixsite.com/el-locus-solus> ) where a Live Electronics tutorial is provided with examples in Pure Data for its courses.
 These have just been translated and completely rewritten to english with plans of being accompanied by a book.
 The first versions are available at: <https://github.com/porres/Live-Electronic-Music-Tutorial>.
 This tutorial it solely depends on the ELSE library and it is a great didactic companion to this library.
-You can download both the library and the tutorial as a single download directly from Pure Data.
+Both the library and the tutorial are provided as a single download, directly from Pure Data or GitHub.

 These examples were first developed for the now abandoned Pd Extended, making extensive use of the existing objects available in Pd Extended's libraries.
 Even though Pd Extended had many externals, there was the need at some point for something "else" - thus, this library emerged with the goal of providing more objects to include missing functionalities in the Pd Ecossystem.